 Spinning technique, also called vertical spinning, where there is no extruder as such.
 The polymer is moving by the simple force of gravity, meaning the polymer is delivered to the spinning head without any mechanical help.
 Machines for gravitiy spinning are usually several storeys high.

-- extruder spinning
+- extrusion spinning

 - core-sheath spinning

 A combination of spinning (usually two) different polymers, whereas one functions as a core, the other as the sheath.
 The two polymers (in more or less liquid state) are brought together at the spinneret where the inner, core polymer is extruded and almost simultaneously coated with the sheath polymer.
+The result is usually a bicomponent yarn.

 - gel spinning